-The community garden is alive and well in the City of Taylor … Well, it will be again in the spring.
+The Goodwill Community Garden is alive and well in the City of Taylor …

-“The community garden has been very successful,” said 23rd District Court Judge Geno Salomone, who instituted the garden as a type of community service.
+“The Goodwill Garden has been very successful,” said Judge Salomone, who instituted the garden as a type of community service.

-“We call it the Goodwill Garden, because our goal was to teach and spread good will throughout the community – by growing and harvesting food for others, by creating a beautiful space within the park to look at, and by teaching respect for the land and wildlife in the garden,” said Donahue, a member of the Taylor Garden Club.
+“We call it the Goodwill Garden, because our goal was to teach and spread good will throughout the community – by growing and harvesting food for others, by creating a beautiful space within the park to look at, and by teaching respect for the land and wildlife in the garden,” said Donahue.

-“I think community gardening is an important part of city life,” Donahue said.
+"Community gardening is an important part of city life,” Donahue said.
 “Gardens are communities in themselves.
 Gardens bring people together on a regular basis to share ideas, food and fellowship.
-It's part of what I call ‘cultivating community,’ which was my theme for my term as president of the Taylor Garden Club.
-I would like the city to consider integrating community gardens with other community development strategies.”
+It is part of what ‘cultivating community' is all about.
+Many cities integrate community gardens with other community development strategies.”

 This year, the Taylor Conservatory is leasing a plot to host a Summer Gardening Series for kids, ages 6-12 from June-September.
 Registration will open in April and will be posted on the Taylor Conservatory and City of Taylor websites.